cloyne/network/new-semester.md

 If you want to change the e-mail address you are subscribed to mailing lists with, talk to Graham.

-We have a website (http://cloyne.org/)!
-And now we have also a calendar of events on the website.
+We have a website (http://cloyne.org/).
+And we have also a calendar of events on the website.
 All of you should receive an e-mail with your username and temporary password for the website.
 With it you can login to the website:

 http://cloyne.org/wp-login.php

 You can add blog posts, add events to the calendar, and upload photos and videos to our media library.
-Enjoy. :-)
+The site is yours.
+Enjoy it.

 If you prefer Facebook, we also have a Facebook group: